-During the First World War the house was used as an Auxiliary Military Hospital for convalescent soldiers.
-In World War II it was occupied for a year by Lancing College when they were evacuated from Sussex, and it then became a Western Command Junior Leaders’ School.
-Although the family continued living at Stokesay through and between both world wars, after WW1 they appear to have led a quiet existence, and even moved to the Stable House for a period during the 1920s.
+During the First World War the house was used as an Auxiliary Military Hospital for convalescent soldiers and the family moved into the Stable House.
+They moved back in between the wars.
+In World War II it was occupied by Lancing College for two academic terms in 1940 when they were evacuated from Sussex.
+It then became a Western Command Junior Leaders’ School.
+The family kept a foothold in the house in the Ladies Wing and lived there throughout the war.

 In 1943 Jewell married Sir Philip Magnus Bt, biographer of Kitchener, Gladstone and Edward VII, and uncle of the present owner.
 She and her mother (Margaret Rotton) remained at Stokesay while Philip served in the army overseas.
 Margaret’s health failed and she died in 1946.
 Russell too was unwell and Jewell found herself in charge of the house which became hers after her brother’s early death in 1950.

 After the Second World War, Jewell and Philip lived in just a few rooms of the house.
 Most of the furniture and other contents had been stored in the attics and cellars and were never again to see the light of day until after both had died.
 Keeping up large houses was particularly difficult in the post war years, a time of severe shortages while the country got back on its feet.
 A double dose of death duties within four years added to Jewell’s burden.
 Many large country houses were abandoned or demolished as their owners gave up the struggle.
-While Philip wrote, Jewell grew prize carnations and looked after the gardens, and they were able to ignore the need for repairs and maintenance which would have been so daunting.
-Moreover, the house had been so solidly built that the problems took a long time to appear.
+While Philip wrote, Jewell grew prize carnations and looked after the gardens, and they ignored the inevitable need for repairs and maintenance, helped by the fact that the house had been so solidly built that problems took a long time to appear.
 Thus nothing was changed.

-Jewell Magnus-Allcroft died in 1992 and following her death, the entire contents of the house were sold in a massive four day operation by Sothebys.
+Jewell Magnus-Allcroft died in 1992.
+Following her death, the entire contents of the house were sold in a massive four day operation by Sothebys.

 The present owner – niece of Sir Philip Magnus – moved in to the then completely empty house in 1995 after the Sale.
 At that time the roof leaked so badly that buckets were kept permanently under it and checked every time it rained.
 The house also needed complete rewiring – some areas had no power at all; in others the original was still in use and long past its sell by date.
 The plumbing too had many shortcomings.
 Though regrettable in many ways, the sale provided essential funds to begin repairs.